spatialsimulator/XitoSBML/README.md

     % git clone https://funa@fun.bio.keio.ac.jp:8443/git/Spatial_SBML_Plugin.git
     % ant main

-*When using the program for the first time execute below as well It modifies info.plist and adds library.
+*When using the program for the first time execute below as well

     % ant patch
     % ant mv

+It will modify info.plist and add library.
 How to Use
 -------------------